 As far as AF lenses go, F-601 compatibility is identical to that of the F-801.

 As a side note: there was also an F-601M (N6000), which was a non-AF version of the F-601).
 It also lacked the spot meter and built-in flash and was almost 100 grams lighter as a result.
 Lens compatibility was identical as far as MF Nikkors went.
-They are fairly rare, nowadays.
+So you had a manual-focus-only SLR that only metered with AF lenses and their much poorer MF capabilities.
+Nikon didn't sell many.
 I can't imagine why ;-).

 Verdict - Today, the F-601 suffers a bit from younger-brother-syndrome.
 Back in the day, its strong feature set made it a compelling choice for those who could not afford an F-801.
 It was the best bang for the buck as far as capability and features went.
 Now, with the values of this entire generation of Nikon AF SLRs having bottomed out to pretty much the same level, it's not so compelling.
 The battery situation doesn't help it, either.
 You can pop a set of 4 lithium AAs into an F-801(s) or F90(X) and have all of the benefits of lithiums for less than the cost of a single DL223A and waayyy longer battery life.
-The DL223A and other lithiums of its ilk are fine in small point & shoot cameras, but power-sucking SLRs are a whole 'nother ballgame.
-F-601s are decent cameras, they just have too much competition from their more-destitute big brothers, nowadays :-(.
+The DL223A and other lithiums of its ilk were OK in small point & shoot cameras, but power-sucking SLRs were a whole 'nother ballgame.
+And the F-601 was even more egregious than its competitors... sucking way more juice for film rewind and flash operation than average.
+All in all, F-601s are decent cameras, they just have too much competition from their more-destitute big brothers, nowadays :-(.

 So why even bother with Nikon's first- and second-generation AF SLRs?
 After all, they occupy that no-man's-land where AF performance wasn't awe-inspiring (especially compared to today's SLRs), they are relatively noisy, and they don't have nearly the same feel as the classic MF Nikon bodies?
 In two words: cheap thrills.
 If you are looking for the absolute cheapest way to get into a Nikon film body and cheap screwdriver AF lenses that feel cheap but are optically fine, you can't do better.
 We are talking 80 - 90% percent depreciation from their original prices.
 Most of the bodies use AA or AAA batteries (cheap).
 They are so cheap that you won't be afraid to take them places you might hesitate to take something more valuable, meaning more photo opportunities.
 And the AF is just fine for non-action situations if you want to use it.
 Yeah, they don't have the same feel as a classic MF body or lens, but the results on film are just as good and with flash are even better.
 The viewfinders are very good to excellent, no dark, cheesy pentamirrors here, you get real honest-to-goodness glass pentaprisms and BriteView screens that still work well for manual focusing.
 Try that with modern consumer (and a good many mid-level) DSLRs :-).